Ex-student arrested after 17 shot dead at Florida high school

 The gunman surrendered to police without a struggle, Israel said.
 He was armed with an AR-15-style rifle and had multiple magazines of ammunition.

 “It’s catastrophic,” Israel said.
 “There really are no words.”
-Broward County Schools Superintendent Robert Runcie called it “a horrific situation,”
+Broward County Schools Superintendent Robert Runcie called it “a horrific situation.”

 Twelve of the dead were killed inside the school, two others just outside, one more on the street and two other victims died from their wounds at a hospital, Israel said.
 He said the victims comprised a mixture of students and adults.